juanbanchero/juanbanchero/README.md

 - 🍊 I'm currently working at [Pomelo](https://pomelo.la/ar/) (🤫 my team built that website)
 - 💻 Former Software Engineer at [J.P.
 Morgan](https://www.jpmorgan.com/global)
-- 🚀 Safely deploying of Fridays (99.8% times)
+- 🚀 Safely deploying on Fridays (99.8% of the time)

 <!--
 **juanbanchero/juanbanchero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.